 Authentication server sends the user's security credentials for that server back to the intranet server.

-If an employee leaves the company, then it just required to disable the user at the authentication server, which in turn disables the user's access to all the systems.
+If an employee leaves the company, then disabling the user account at the authentication server prohibits the user's access to all the systems.

 Federated Identity Management (FIDM)